vjmoran/Guy-Fieri-Frogger/README.md

 **Running the File**

-First, make sure that you have the latest version of Python.
+First, make sure that you have the latest version of Python (download at https://www.python.org/downloads if needed).
 Then, download and unzip the .ZIP file of this repository.
 In Terminal, type the following lines:

 *cd Downloads*